Equilibrium Strategies for the N-agent Mean-Variance Investment Problem over a Random Horizon: Introduction

 In this paper, we explore a class of dynamic mean-variance problems involving competition among both finite and infinite numbers of agents.
 In order to have a more realistic model, we assume a random time horizon and each agent's risk aversion dynamically depends on their current wealth.
 Each agent is allowed to invest in a risk-free asset and a specific individual stock, which is correlated with other stocks through a common noise factor.
+We solve this problem using a two-step approach.
+In the first step, we choose a representative agent, and then determine his or her ``best response'' given the other agents' investment strategies.
 Using stochastic control theory, we prove a general verification theorem for this multi-agent, state-dependent optimization problem, which includes an extended HJB system of equations for both $n$-agent and mean-field games.
 When the time horizon follows an exponential distribution, the problem becomes time-independent.
 Thus, solving the extended HJB equation reduces to solving a series of time-independent ordinary differential equations (ODEs).
 In both $n$-agent and mean-field games, we explicitly derive the equilibrium feedback strategies and value functions by solving these ODEs.
+In the second step, we search for a fixed point of the whole system such that the candidate investment strategy is indeed a Nash equilibrium.
+We provide explicit expressions for the Nash equilibrium for two special scenarios: The scenario where the agents are homogeneous and the scenario where there are two heterogeneous agents.
 Our results show that the agent's equilibrium feedback strategy depends on both the agent's current wealth and the wealth of other competitors.
+Furthermore, we establish a connection between the finite-agents game and the mean-field game when the agents are homogeneous.

 Our study makes the following contributions.
 First, we extend the work of \citet{lacker2019mean} to a multi-agent MV frameworks.
 In \citet{lacker2019mean}, the equilibrium strategy consists of two parts: one is the traditional Merton portfolio, which does not consider relative performance concerns, and the other depends on competition parameters.
 However, the equilibrium strategy in that model is independent of the agent's wealth.
 In contrast, our model incorporates state-dependent risk aversion and a random horizon, resulting in a more realistic equilibrium strategy that depends on the agent's current wealth, the competitors' current wealth, and both competition-dependent and independent terms.
 Furthermore, we find that when risk aversion is state-independent and the risk-free interest rate is zero, our equilibrium strategies reduce to constant values, which match the unique equilibria derived in \citet{lacker2019mean} with exponential risk preferences.